geopjr-forks/heroku-buildpack-tor/README.md

 web: ./tor/bin/run_tor & <your usual dyno cmd>
 ```
 2. Deploy your app
 3. Run "heroku logs --tail" to see the .onion address you generated.
 With this setup, the address will change with each redeploy.
-However,
+The next section will explain how to set up a persistent address.

 # To set your own permanent V3 .onion address